Which Would You Rather Have – Perfection or Success?

 Perfectionism requires a huge amount of time and effort which gets in the way of a happy, successful life.
 Ask yourself why you feel the need to do things perfectly.
 Perform tasks to a level that results in success.
 Going beyond that point is unnecessary and results in overwhelm.

-Next time you are doing a task that you have a tendency to try to do perfectly set yourself a time limit to get it done by.
+Next time you notice yourself slipping into perfectionism set yourself a time limit to get it done by.